Amman to Petra: How to Travel

 Taking a bus from Amman to Petra is a popular option because it's the least expensive way of transportation.

-Petra is located 235 km from Amman.
+Petra is located 235 kilometers from Amman.
 The one-way bus ticket costs around USD15 to USD18 for both adults and kids.
 As this is the cheapest mode of travel, going on a bus from Amman to Petra is a popular choice.
 It is also an excellent way to enjoy the beautiful scenery as you spend four hours on the road.
 While this may not be the ideal option for those on a short trip to Petra, traveling in local buses is the best way to experience local life.

 Pro tips: